If you or a loved one has suffered a concussion due to no fault of your

 the family doctor after experiencing any sort of injury to the head, even

-has an increasingly worse headache or displays traits of clumsiness such
+an increasingly worse headache or displays traits of clumsiness such as

-as stumbling after a head injury, parents should seek emergency care.
+stumbling after a head injury, parents should seek emergency care.
+Infants

-Infants may display physical symptoms of head trauma such as lumps or
+may display physical symptoms of head trauma such as lumps or bumps that